browserengineering/book/book/invalidation.md

         self.dirty_children = True
 ```

+We've seen dirty flags before---like `needs_layout` and
+`needs_draw`---but layout is more complex and we're going to need to
+think about dirty flags a bit more rigorously.
+Every dirty flag
-Every dirty flag protects a certain set of fields; this one protects
+protects a certain set of fields; this one protects the `children`
-the `children` field for a `BlockLayout`.
-Every dirty flag is involved
+field for a `BlockLayout`.
+Every dirty flag is involved in three kinds
-in three kinds of activities: it can be _set_ to `True`; _checked_
+of activities: it can be _set_ to `True`; _checked_ before use; or
-before use; or _reset_ to `False`.
-It's crucially important to
+_reset_ to `False`.
+It's crucially important to understand when each
-understand when each one happens.
+one happens.

 Let's start with setting the flag.
 Dirty flags start out set, just
 like in the code above, but they also have to be set if any